-Arguments can be a function (lambda expression) returning a bool, which will be used to select True rows, and/or keyword arguments like gene="Background" or chromosome="chr7", which will select rows where the keyed field equals the specified value.
+- selector (callable) A boolean function which will be applied to each row to select rows where the result is True. - \\kwargs Keyword arguments like chromosome="chr7" or gene="Background", which will select rows where the keyed field equals the specified value.